RayBB/openlibrary-docs/Deployment-Guide.md

 git pull origin master

-# if you want to test out one or more branches...
+# If you want to test out one or more branches...
 sudo vi _dev-merged.txt && sudo ./scripts/make-integration-branch.sh _dev-merged.txt dev-merged

+# To see what this software version should be at http://staging.openlibrary.org/status
+git rev-parse --short HEAD

 # Restart the server http://staging.openlibrary.org ...
 docker-compose down && \